News

 AI and Evangelization

-Matthew Harvey Sanders, CEO of Longbeard and Creator of Magisterium AI, discussed AI's use in evangelization, noting that some individuals are more comfortable discussing their concerns with a chatbot than approaching a priest.
-He clarified that this is not to replace priests but to meet people where they are, sharing testimonials of people beginning their journey to the Church or clarifying misconceptions.
-He also mentioned the accelerated digitization of the Church's library holdings and the Catholic language AI model Ephrem.
+Matthew Harvey Sanders, CEO of Longbeard and Creator of Magisterium AI, discussed the use of AI in evangelization.
+He noted that some individuals are more comfortable discussing their concerns with a chatbot than approaching a priest.
+This approach is not intended to replace priests but to meet people where they are, sharing testimonials of those beginning their journey to the Church or clarifying misconceptions.

 Fr.
-Michael Baggot, Professor of Theology at Pontifical University of St Thomas Aquinas, Rome, discussed the Church's foundation in relationship with God and each other, emphasizing communion and interpersonal love.
+Michael Baggot, Professor of Theology at Pontifical University of St Thomas Aquinas, Rome, emphasized the Church's foundation in relationship with God and each other.
 He described the Church as expert in humanity, hoping to accompany people and their needs.
-He cautioned against the abuses of AI's virtual world, its seductive nature, and its lack of compassion, also warning against outsourcing moral agency.
+Fr.
+Baggot cautioned against the abuses of AI's virtual world, its seductive nature, and its lack of compassion.
+He warned against outsourcing moral agency, stressing that while AI works with data, it should not replace human responsibility.

-Fr Baggot stated that while AI works with data, it should not replace human responsibility.
-The Church insists on equity.
-Panelists hoped AI could liberate from toil but feared job losses, social unrest, and information overload.
-AI should enhance human wisdom and never replace humanity, underscored by the incarnational God.
+The panelists hoped that AI could liberate from toil but feared job losses, social unrest, and information overload.
+They underscored that AI should enhance human wisdom and never replace humanity, emphasizing the incarnational nature of God.